 baby's checkups with a prepared

-list of concernslist of concerns(What is a PDF document?).
+list of concerns(What is a PDF document?).

 This American Academy of Pediatrics website has information for parents about childhood issues, from before the child is born to young adulthood.
 You'll find information on child growth and development, immunizations, safety, health issues, behavior, and much more.

 The Bright Futures Web site offers current information

 about health promotion and health care needs of infants, children, teens,

 families, and communities.
 Bright Futures is sponsored by the National Center

 for Education in Maternal and Child Health at Georgetown University.